codeBud7/manager-readme/README.md

 TLDR; Very few things are more important than talking to you if you want to talk to me.
 If you need to talk, let’s talk.

 Heard a rumour?
 Need clarification on something?
 Blocked?
 I’d love to hear as soon as possible.
-Come by my desk, stop me in the hall, shoot me a Slack message, we don’t need to wait for our next scheduled 1:1.
+Come by my (virtual) desk, shoot me a Slack message, we don’t need to wait for our next scheduled 1:1.

 Feel free to put something in my calendar, don’t feel like you need to ask first.
 Is my calendar full?
 Send me a message and I’ll very likely be able to move something around.